solidi/algorithms/ctci/README.md

 1. Duplicates can be removed in a singly linked list by using a slow and fast pointer.
 1. Operations on a linked list typically include three parts: head, middle, and tail.
+1. Shifting values instead of nodes can be more efficient.
+1. Sort linked lists by using temporary lists and merge them.

 ## Takeaways